FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

 ### mcsrc.dev {#mcsrc-dev}

-Available for all versions with an [unobfuscated](../migrating-mappings/index#whats-going-on-with-mappings) jar, namely 1.21.11 and above, [mcsrc](https://mcsrc.dev) allows you to decompile and navigate Minecraft source in the browser and copy Mixin, access widener or access transformer targets to clipboard.
+Available for all versions with an [unobfuscated JAR](../migrating-mappings/index#whats-going-on-with-mappings) namely 1.21.11 and above, [mcsrc](https://mcsrc.dev) allows you to decompile and navigate Minecraft source in the browser and copy Mixin, access widener or access transformer targets to clipboard.
 The names of classes, methods and fields on [mcsrc](https://mcsrc.dev) will align with [Mojang Mappings](../migrating-mappings/index#mappings).